DolphyWind/Electra-Lang/README.md

 >**Character Pusher (&):** Supports north, south, east, southeast and southwest directions.
 Takes an input from user as `char_t` and converts it to `var_t`.
 Then pushes it to the stack.

 ### **Swapper ($)**
 Swapper, swaps the top two vale on the stack.
 It inherits from Cable class and return false if `Cable::work()` returns false.
 It supports north, south, northeast and southwest directions.
-There must be at least two values on the stack for swapper to work.,
+There must be at least two values on the stack for swapper to work.

 ### **Conditional Units ([, ])**
 Conditional units, kills or spares currents based on the value on top of the stack.
 They inherit from Cable class and return false if `Cable::work()` returns false.
 They do nothing if the stack is empty.